 |Writer as Scholar||WRM6320||20|

 * Also available partially or entirely through the medium of Welsh

 Qualification: MA in Creative Writing

 This degree will suit you:

 Every MA course at Aberystwyth University is specifically designed to enhance your employability.
-In addition to developing your writing and research abilities, this course will help you to master key skills that are required in almost every postgraduate workplace.
+In addition to developing your writing and research abilities.
+This course will help you to master key skills that are required in wide variety of workplaces.
 You will be pushed to improve your approaches to planning, analysis and presentation so that you can tackle complex projects thoroughly and with professional independence, and confidently present robust projects to the scrutiny of a group.
 Your MA in Creative Writing will place you in the jobs marketplace as a professional writer with highly desirable skills suitable for a career in the arts, literature, journalism or many other fields.

 Key Skills and Competencies

 Upon graduating from this MA in Creative Writing, you will have mastered an array of technical and creative skills relating to writing.
 You will be highly competent in factual research, evaluative writing and problem-solving through the process of writing.
 You will understand genre and register, narrative viewpoint and voice, and be able to justify your creative choices within your chosen form.
 You will possess an awareness of your intended readership and identify your place in the wider context of literary fiction and/or poetry.
 You will also have experience in giving and receiving stringent but supportive criticism within a positive group setting.